 1. Memorial Chorten and Buddha point: Unique places to visit

 Memorial Chorten, also known as Thimphu Chorten is a stupa located on Doe Boom Lam is unlike most stupas in the world.
 The Memorial Chorten does not enshrine human remains but instead represents the mind of the Buddha.
 And at Buddha point, we witness the Buddha Dordenma statue in Thimphu at 51.5 meters is among the largest Buddha statues in the world.
 Located atop a hill in Kuensel Phodrang Nature Park, the statue is gilded in bronze and gold.
 Along with this, we also visited the textile museum located near the National Library.
 Established in 2001, the museum sustains and promotes the art of weaving.
 One can also buy books and textiles from the museum shop.
 The trip to Zangdok Palri Temple is also worth mentioning and our Bhutan 7 day trip cost covered all the sightseeing expenses.

 2. Punakha Valley: Most scenic destination

-The next morning after breakfast we drove to low lands of Punakha valley via Dochula Pass. post lunch we visited majestic Punakha Dzong placed strategically at the junction of the Pho Chu and Mo Chu rivers, the dzong was built in 1637 by Zhabdrung Ngawang Namgyal.
+The next morning after breakfast we drove to low lands of Punakha valley via Dochula Pass.
+Post lunch we visited majestic Punakha Dzong placed strategically at the junction of the Pho Chu and Mo Chu rivers, the dzong was built in 1637 by Zhabdrung Ngawang Namgyal.
 In the evening we had our river rafting in the ice-cold Mo Chu river.
 After adventurous rafting and a dip in the river, we had a nice warm breakfast followed by campfire and dinner.
 The night’s stay in the camp was amazing.
 Camping and rafting were arranged by Druk rafting services which was a part of our customized 7 days itinerary in Bhutan.

 3. Paro: Home to many sacred sites